Lenni009/simple-image-compressor/README.md

 File -> imageBitMap -> Canvas -> Blob

-"ImageBitMap -> Canvas -> Blob" happens in a web worker, allowing for parallel processing.
+This process happens in a web worker, allowing for parallel processing.

 ## Similar Packages